bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="intro"></a>
 ## Introduction

-This article is intended for web developers who use [BEM methodology](http://bem.info/method/) and [BEMHTML template engine](http://bem.info/libs/bem-core/1.0.0/bemhtml/reference/).
+This article dedicated to web developers who use [BEM methodology](http://bem.info/method/) and [BEMHTML template engine](http://bem.info/libs/bem-core/1.0.0/bemhtml/reference/).

 The article describes:

 * [compatibility](#compat) of BEMHTML templates written in a different syntax;
 * [template runtime environment](#runmode) settings;
 * [BEMHTML templates processing](#run) flow;
-* BEMHTML template engine standard operations implementation using [JavaScript syntax](#syntax);
+* Standard operations of BEMHTML template engine implementation using [JavaScript syntax](#syntax);
 * templates [transform algorithm](#steps): from concise syntax to JS.

 It doesn't contain any information about setting development environment or template compilation procedure, BEHTML template engine features, or BEMJSON input data format.